ZachLiuGIS/reactjs-auth-django-rest/README.md

+# This repo is in the upgrading process since it is outdated

+## Backend updating:
+   - django 1.11
+   - django-rest-auth 0.9.2
+   - django-rest-framework 3.7

+## Frontend updating:
+   - webpack (it rules JS world now)
+   - React v16
+   - React Router 4
+   - Redux

 # A ReactJS Authentication Demo Site, using django-rest-auth as backend

 This demo demonstrate how to build a simple authentication system using ReactJS + React Router + Flux.
 It also shows